Relaxed Candidate Set Models for Masked Data in Series Systems

 1. 1.

-MLE performs well: Under the correctly specified C1-C2-C3 Bernoulli masking model, the MLE achieves coverage near nominal levels and RMSE consistent with asymptotic efficiency.
+MLE performs well: Under the correctly specified C1-C2-C3 Bernoulli masking model, the MLE achieves coverage near nominal levels and RMSE consistent with asymptotic efficiency (Study 1).

 2. 2.

-C2 is robust: Misspecifying C2 (assuming non-informative masking when masking is informative) produces at most 9% efficiency loss and bias patterns similar to the correct model.
+C2 misspecification is mild: Misspecifying C2 (assuming non-informative masking when masking is informative) produces at most 9% efficiency loss and bias patterns similar to the correct model (Study 2).

 3. 3.

-Identifiability is robust: Even with high correlation (ρ=0.9) between candidate set indicators, parameters remain identifiable with stable FIM eigenvalues and condition numbers.
+Identifiability is robust: Even with high correlation (ρ=0.9) between candidate set indicators, parameters remain identifiable with stable FIM eigenvalues and condition numbers (Study 3).

 4. 4.